 With a new tunnel underneath the Trinity River complete, the Integrated Pipeline reaches a milestone.
 Workers are now beginning to add 50-foot sections of 108-inch diameter steel pipe.
 Eventually, this section of pipe will carry water from Cedar Creek Reservoir into Tarrant County.

 The Integrated Pipeline is a joint water supply project between Dallas Water Utilities and TRWD.
 The project involves building an additional 150 miles of pipeline to move water from three East Texas Reservoirs into the Metroplex.
 When it’s fully operational, the pipeline will have the capacity to transport 350 million gallons per day – ensuring access to reliable water supplies for decades to come.Learn MoreLearn More

 Despite the rapid growth in North Texas, TRWD’s water demands have not grown at the same pace over the last several years.
-That’s because our proactive water conservation efforts and initiatives are helping save an average of 100 million gallons per day.
+That’s because our proactive water conservation efforts and initiatives are saving 50 million gallons of water a day and 20 billion gallons of water per year.
 Educational outreach efforts with our customers and regional partners are also helping change behaviors and create a sustainable future in North Texas.